The greatest commandment is to love God above all things, with one's whole heart, mind, and strength.

 Each day the school begins by praying as a community.

 Liturgical prayer: Students at Sedes Sapientiae School begin the school day singing and reciting lauds in Latin and English.
 Mass is available weekly to our students and faculty.
-Adoration of the Blessed Sacrament and Benediction occurs every First Friday.
+Adoration of the Blessed Sacrament and Benediction occurs every First Friday at the local parish church.

 Rosary: Each week, the students pray the rosary and other devotions.